gmlewis/godot-liverpool-rummy/docs/README.md

-# Liverpool Rummy Documentation
+# Moonridge Rummy Documentation

-Welcome to the technical documentation for Liverpool Rummy!
+Welcome to the technical documentation for Moonridge Rummy!
 This documentation is intended for developers who want to understand, maintain, or contribute to the codebase.

 ## Architecture Documentation